 Call an RI Boating Accident Lawyer for Help Today!

-When to File a Boat Accident Report
+When Should You File a Boat Accident Report?

 Federal law requires that all accidents must have an accompanying report filed with state or federal authorities.
 Accidents requiring the operator (or owner, if operator is unavailable) to file a report are:

-- Death or disappearance
+- Death or disappearance.

-- Boating injury requiring medical attention (beyond first aid)
+- Boating injury requiring medical attention (beyond first aid).

-- Property damage in excess of $2,000 (including damage to both boats and any other property)
+- Property damage in excess of $2,000 (including damage to both boats and any other property).

-- Loss of both or either vessel
+- Loss of both or either vessel.

 In the case of death, disappearance, or injury, the report must be filed within 48 hours.
 In any other instance, the report must be filed within 10 days.